Trump orders sanctions on Colombia over deportation flights – DW – 01/26/2025

 US military planes that were carrying Colombian migrants."

-Petro added that his country would receive Colombians in "civilian airplanes" and "without treatment like criminals."
+Petro added that his country would receive Colombians arriving on civilian aircraft and "without treatment like criminals."

 Among a raft of Trump's campaign promises was to crack down on those entering the US illegally.